IHTSDO/snowstorm/README.md

 Snowstorm is an open source terminology server with special support for SNOMED CT.
 It is built on top of Elasticsearch, with a focus on performance and enterprise scalability.

+Snowstorm 12.0.0 onwards requires **Elasticsearch 9** and **Java 25**.
+Elasticsearch 8.x is no longer supported; the client negotiates version 9 media types that an 8.x server rejects.
+See the [Elasticsearch 9 upgrade guide](docs/elasticsearch9-upgrade.md) to migrate an existing cluster.

 SNOMED International is not able to offer commercial support for this product.
 Support is provided by the community via this repository.